maryclare/atsa/project.md

     - Repeat the univariate time series analysis analysis requested in HW 7 using just the first time series but with the last 10% of observations withheld, making any changes that you think are needed.
 Make sure you justify any changes.
 Examples of changes include:
         - Performing a variance stabilizing transformation
         - Adding one or more covariates
     - Select and fit **one** **VARMA** model that simultaneously models at least two of the time series simultaneously with the last 10% of observations withheld.
-Justify the specific **VARMA** model you choose based on what you learned in class.
+Select the specific **VARMA** model based on AIC/AICc/SIC, and justify your choice.
-    - Without looking at the forecasts, describe which model you would prefer based on AIC/AICc/SIC.
-Justify your choice of model.
 - (2 points) Conclusions of analysis of ARIMA data from HW 7
     - Compare forecasts and 95% intervals for the remaining 10% of observations from the first time series, alongside the true values.
     - Indicate which of the four models you prefer and justify your conclusion.